The DESI One-Percent Survey: Modelling the clustering and halo occupation of all four DESI tracers with Uchuu: Results

-The upper panels of Figure~\ref{fig:sv3-2pcfmagmass} illustrate the luminosity-dependent clustering for the BGS sample.
-We show the monopole and quadrupole for the different BGS volume-limited samples, with the redshift cuts for each absolute magnitude threshold provided in Table~\ref{tab:bgs-hod}.
+We have calculated the monopole for different BGS volume-limited samples corresponding to distinct magnitude thresholds as provided in Table~\ref{tab:bgs-hod}.
+Figure~\ref{fig:sv3-2pcfmag} illustrates the monopole distribution for five of these thresholds with a vertical offset applied between samples.
 Although we have calculated the clustering measurements for nine different volume-limited samples, we only display five in the figure to enhance clarity, with a vertical offset applied between samples.
-We see good agreement between the mock and BGS data for the intermediate $M_r < -20$ sample.
-For the brighter samples, the monopole of the mock shows stronger clustering than the data.
+We see agreement at a level of 4\% between the mock and BGS data for the intermediate $M_r < -20$ sample.
+For the brighter $M_r < -21$ and -22 samples, the monopole of the mock shows stronger clustering than the data, with residuals within 10\% and 15\%, respectively.
 The magnitude threshold used to define these samples is bright, where the luminosity function drops rapidly, so any small changes in the magnitudes due to e.g. errors in the E-corrections will have a large effect on the number density and clustering.
 Currently, we apply E-corrections to the data which come from luminosity function measurements from the GAMA survey \citep{McNaught-Roberts2014}.
 We leave it for future work to improve the E-corrections in the data by measuring how the BGS luminosity function evolves with redshift, and apply a consistent evolution to the luminosity function of the mock.
-We have checked that adjusting the magnitude thresholds for the data by 0.1 mag brings the clustering into better agreement with the mock.
-For the fainter samples, which are unaffected by uncertainties in the E-corrections, the clustering in the mock is also stronger than in the One-Percent data.
+We have found that adjusting the data's magnitude thresholds by 0.1 mag improves the agreement of the clustering with the mock.
+For the fainter samples, which are less affected by uncertainties in the E-corrections, the clustering in the mock is also stronger than in the One-Percent data.
+For example, the residual for the faintest $M_r$ < -18 sample is at a level of $\sim 20\%$ at $1~\hMpc$.
 This difference is due to cosmic variance in this small volume, and the One-Percent data happens to have a low clustering amplitude by chance.
-We have verified this by comparing the clustering of the \textsc{Uchuu}-BGS lightcones with a larger dataset, consisting of the first 2 months of DESI observations, and we find good agreement with the \textsc{Uchuu} mock.
+We have verified this by comparing the clustering of the \textsc{Uchuu}-BGS lightcones with a larger dataset consisting of the first 2 months of DESI observations, and we find agreement with the \textsc{Uchuu} mock.